bidwej/publication-planner/docs/README.detailed.md

 - **Automatic Detection**: Conference submission types are auto-detected from deadline configuration
 - **Compatibility Validation**: Ensures submissions match conference requirements

-### 15. Abstract-to-Paper Dependencies
+### 15. Work Item Dependencies (Mods → Papers)
-- **Required Dependencies**: Papers at conferences requiring abstracts must have corresponding abstract submissions
+- **Explicit Dependencies**: Papers depend on completed work items (mods) as defined in JSON
-- **Timing Validation**: Abstracts must be scheduled before their corresponding papers
+- **Timing Validation**: Work items must be completed before dependent papers can start
-- **Naming Convention**: Abstract submissions follow pattern `{paper_id}-abs` for automatic linking
+- **Clear Data Model**: All dependencies are explicit in the data files, no auto-generation
-- **Missing Abstract Detection**: Identifies papers missing required abstract submissions
+- **Dependency Chain Tracking**: System validates complete dependency chains
-- **Timing Violation Detection**: Identifies papers scheduled before their required abstracts
+- **Timing Violation Detection**: Identifies papers scheduled before their dependencies complete
-- **Conference-Specific Rules**: Different conferences have different abstract requirements
+- **Flexible Structure**: Any submission can depend on any other submission

 ## Scoring System